 Effective handoffs ensure smooth transitions between AI and human work without losing context or momentum.
 Define triggers for AI escalation to humans: questions outside AI’s knowledge, detected frustration, or deals reaching negotiation stages.

-Context preservation during handoffs proves critical.
-When AI escalates conversations, it provides complete history including:
+Because context preservation during handoffs proves critical, when AI escalates conversations, it provides complete history including:

 Overcoming trust gaps in AI adoption